densh/densh.github.com/quasiquotes.md

 Preventing name clashes between regular and generated code means two things.
 First, we must ensure that regardless of the context in which we put generated code, its meaning isn't going to change (*referential transparency*).
 Second, we must make certain that regardless of the context in which we splice regular code, its meaning isn't going to change (often called *hygiene in the narrow sense*).
 Let's see what can be done to this end on a series of examples.

+### Referential transparency {:#referential-transparency}

-1) What referential transparency means is that quasiquotes should remember the lexical context in which they are defined.
+What referential transparency means is that quasiquotes should remember the lexical context in which they are defined.
 For instance, if there are imports provided at the definition site of the quasiquote, then these imports should be used to resolve names in the quasiquote.
 Unfortunately, this is not the case at the moment, and here's an example:

     scala> import collection.mutable.Map